 There will be appropriate gender representation on the Review Team.
-Depending on the size and profile of the institution, the review will be conducted by a five or six-member Team and will include a Chairperson and Coordinating Reviewer.
+The review will be conducted by a six-member Team and will include a Chairperson and Coordinating Reviewer.
 The Team will consist of carefully selected and trained/briefed reviewers who have appropriate skills and are competent to perform their tasks.